jlabrada71/mabayjs/how-to/how-to-create-new-templates.md

 It is recommended to create a script to short cut calling the generation file since this will be a repetitive task and you won't want to have to remember and type all the different parameters every time.

 Review the *output* directory *output/src/components/notes* and you'll find the NoteList.js.
 Copy the *notes* directory to the *src/components* directory in the *react-todo* project.
 Import and tie the component in the App.js file.
-Add some data and see how it works.
+Add some data to the notes.json file.
+Create an empty NotesList.css.
+Run *npm run start* and see how it works.
 BTW, these changes to the App.js file can also be done automatically by using a different generation strategy but that is matter for another *how-to*

 If you have any issue, question or comment feel free to drop me a message or create an issue in Github.